 - If you routinely spend disproportionately in particular categories, you might be better served with a card that rewards purchases in those categories with a higher rewards-earning rate.

 When Blue Business® Plus Credit Card from American Express marketing materials say the card will "fuel your vision," they're not kidding around.
 With two-times the points on your purchases up to $50,000 spent per calendar year, small business owners could see a huge return on their spending power.
 And there's no annual fee to offset, meaning all rewards stay in your pocket.
 (See Rates and Fees.
 American Express is a CardRatings advertiser.)

 Perhaps the one thing that sets the Blue Business® Plus apart from its competitors the most, however, is the ability to spend above your credit limit (with certain terms and regulations, of course) and still earn rewards on those purchases.
 The flexibility that this affords small business owners is among the top reasons you should consider adding this card to your wallet if you're a small business owner.

-There's also intro 0% APR on purchases and balance transfers for 12 months (then 14.74% - 20.74% Variable), which can help small business owners buy the things they need without additional fees that sometimes accompany other banks' terms.
+There's also intro 0% APR on purchases for 12 months from the date of account opening (then 13.24% - 19.24% Variable), which can help small business owners buy the things they need without additional fees that sometimes accompany other banks' terms.
 (See Rates and Fees.)
+You can also earn 15,000 Membership Rewards® points when you spend $3,000 on eligible purchases within the first three months of card membership.
 As far as ongoing rewards go, users can earn 2X Membership Rewards® points on everyday business purchases such as office supplies or client dinners.
 The 2X applies to the first $50,000 in purchases per year, and then earn 1X per dollar thereafter.